 Echinacea Supplementation: Does it Really Improve Aerobic Fitness?

 Baumann, Cory W, and Dongmin Kwak.
 2016.
-“Echinacea Supplementation: Does it Really Improve Aerobic Fitness?”.
+“Echinacea Supplementation: Does It Really Improve Aerobic Fitness?”.
 Journal of Exercise Nutrition & Biochemistry 20 (3): 1-6.

 Abstract